emivcleave/cse15l-lab-reports/lab-report-3.md

      91
      92
 ```
+In this case, both "lawyer" and "Lawyer" are both highlighted during the search.
+The `-I` option helps when searching documents.
+Sometimes we don't know exactly what we're looking for, so ignoring the case of the search term is helpful.

 The main sources I used for this lab report were the `less --help` command, [https://man7.org/linux/man-pages/man1/less.1.html](https://man7.org/linux/man-pages/man1/less.1.html), and [https://phoenixnap.com/kb/less-command-in-linux](https://phoenixnap.com/kb/less-command-in-linux).